| Security Advisory |

 PL/SQL procedure successfully completed.

 Third step: Create your own utility package to provide a safe API for the required functionality and a synonym that calls it without having to alter a single line of application code.
-The few lines of code below create a PL/SQL packaged named OUR_UTILITY that makes the call to DBMS_UTILITY exposing only that single object within the full package.

 CREATE OR REPLACE PACKAGE our_utility AUTHID CURRENT_USER IS